-items() \rightarrow a set-like object providing a view on D's items

-$\textbf{keys}(\textbf{)} \rightarrow a$ set-like object providing a view on D's keys setdefault(key, default=None,/)
+items() \rightarrow a set-like object providing a view on D's items keys() \rightarrow a set-like object providing a view on D's keys popitem()

 $pop(k[,d]) \rightarrow v$, remove specified key and return the corresponding value.

-If key is not found, d is returned if given, otherwise KeyError is raised
+If the key is not found, return the default if given; otherwise, raise a KeyError.

-$popitem() \rightarrow (k, v)$, remove and return some (key, value) pair as a 2-tuple; but raise KeyError if D is empty.
+Remove and return a (key, value) pair as a 2-tuple.